Susan Polgar: American career

-In 2002 Polgar transferred her national federation from Hungary to the United States.
+In 2002 Polgar changed her national federation from Hungary to the United States.
 The United States Chess Federation named her "Grandmaster of the Year" in 2003, the first time a woman has won that honor.
 In that same year, Polgar also became the first woman to win the US Open Blitz Championship, against a field which included seven grandmasters.
 She won that title again in 2005 and in 2006.

 She helped train and played the top board for the United States women's team at the 2004 Chess Olympiad held in October in Calvià on the island of Mallorca, Spain.
 Overall, the team won the silver medal, and Polgar won an individual gold medal for achieving the highest performance rating in the women's event and the highest point total.
 She has a total of eleven Olympiad medals: four gold, four silver, and three bronze.
 She has played 56 games in the Women's Olympiads, never losing a game.

 In July 2005, Polgar gave a large simultaneous exhibition in Palm Beach, Florida, breaking four world records: the largest number of simultaneous games played (326, with 309 won, 14 drawn, and 3 lost); consecutive games played (1,131); highest number of games won (1,112); and highest percentage of wins (96.93%).

 In October 2005, Polgar joined former Soviet President Mikhail Gorbachev and former World Champion Anatoly Karpov in Lindsborg, Kansas, to promote "Chess For Peace."
 There, Polgar participated in the second Clash of the Titans - Battle of the Genders match against Karpov at the same location, with Gorbachev making the first move for Karpov.
 The match with Karpov ended in a 3–3 tie, with each player winning two games and two draws.
 Their first match had taken place in September 2004.
 That also ended up in a 3–3 tie.

 In June 2006, Polgar organized and played in the 2006 New York City Mayor's Cup, a 30-minute competition and the highest-rated double round-robin tournament in US history.
 She finished second, behind Gata Kamsky and ahead of Alexander Onischuk, Boris Gulko, Ildar Ibragimov, and Alexander Stripunsky.
 In July 2006, Polgar represented the US in a side event to the Football World Cup in Dresden, Germany.
-She won the event by defeating Elisabeth Pähtz in the final.
+She won the event, defeating Elisabeth Pähtz in the final.

 Polgar switched her federation affiliation back to Hungary in June 2019.